BeatriceVaienti/dsml_project/README.md

 The functions used to augment the data can be found in the `utils/data_augmentation.py` file, while the ones for generating the embeddings are in the `utils/embeddings_generation.py` file.

 ## Neural Network
 If specified using the flag `--use_nn`, an additional neural network is trained on the combined features and embeddings.
-This neural network is configured with hyperparameters such as learning rate, hidden layer size, and the number of epochs
+This neural network is configured with the following hyperparameters: learning rate, hidden layer size, and number of epochs.
+### Determining the Best Hyperparameters for the Neural Network

 ## Combination Techniques: Neural Network and lightGBM
 To combine the CamemBERT, Flaubert, and Neural Network models, we tested two different approaches: